metapsj/travels/content/2024/oahu/ilikai.md

 Since Matt is staying at the Hale Koa Hotel, he is able to request an additional parking pass.

-The price is $20 per car, per day, and is not transferrable.
+The price is $20 per car, per day.
 During check-in, you can get a parking pass with in/out privileges to use during your stay.

 - [website](https://www.halekoa.com/about-hale-koa-hotel/parking)
 - [map](https://maps.app.goo.gl/DURKSKkUs197aGgAA)